microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_ModulesViewDescriptor" class="anchor"></a>ModulesViewDescriptor

-The ModulesViewDescriptor is the container for all declarative configuration options of a ModuleView.
+The ModulesViewDescriptor is the container for all declarative configuration options of a module view.

 For now it only specifies the columns to be shown in the modules view.